tomroesch/Jevo.jl/README.md

 Jevo.binding_sites(100, 20, 2, Array{Int64,1}[], Int64[])
 ```

 If no initial sequences were given, they can be added by using the `initiate!` function, which takes a population and optionally the number of species as arguments (by default a single sequence is generated).
 Sequences are created randomly.
-If a population already has sequences, then the additional keyword argument `overwrite=true` can be used to reset the species sizes back to a uniform distribution.

 ```julia
 julia> pop = Jevo.binding_sites()